Community Surgery Service

 - My pet is on medications.
 Should I bring those with me to the appointment?

 - Yes, please.
+These medications need to be brought in the original bottle from the prescribing veterinarian or pharmacy or they will not be given.
 In addition, please make sure that the Community Surgery Service coordinator has been notified of any medications your pet is receiving at the time the appointment is scheduled.

 - Why do I need to send my pet’s medical records before I make an appointment?